 The main purpose of shampoo is to properly cleanse the hair and scalp.
 An effective shampoo will remove dirt, oils, cosmetics, and dead skin cells without negatively affecting the hair and scalp.

 Excessive shampooing on both oily and dry hair can strip the hair of its natural protective oil that seals and protects the hair’s cuticle.
-If your hair is constantly dry, try shampooing it a little less frequent to see if that will help eliminate the problem.
+If your hair is constantly dry, try shampooing it a little less frequently to see if that will help eliminate the problem.

 Understanding The pH Scale

-Understanding and knowing pH levels can help you properly select a shampoo best to suit your hair type.
+Understanding and knowing pH levels can help you properly select the shampoo best to suit your hair type.
 A pH level is basically the amount of hydrogen in a solution that determines whether it is alkaline or acid.
 A pH scale has a range of 0 to 14, with distilled water falling right in the middle at 7.

-A shampoo that is more alkaline will be stronger and harsher, and can leave the hair dry, brittle, porous, and cause color treated hair to fade.
+A shampoo that is more alkaline will be stronger and harsher and can leave the hair dry, brittle, porous, and cause color treated hair to fade.
 A slightly acidic shampoo more closely matches the pH of hair which is 5.